ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

    ```
    {: screen}

 Note that if you have a global bucket, there is not value for `Region`.
-Now you have the {{site.data.keyword.cos_short}} instance name, bucket name, and region, you are ready to create an {{site.data.keyword.cos_short}} subscription.
-This subscription forwards {{site.data.keyword.cos_short}} events to an app.

 ## Assigning the Notifications Manager role to {{site.data.keyword.codeengineshort}}
 {: #notify_mgr}